DumboOctopus/ecem202a_project/data/README.md

 Each folder represents the data for different final image sizes.
 Inside each folder, there is a csv for each of the downscaling methods.

-The format of the csv is the following
+The format of the CSVs is the following
 ```
-'image_name', 'total_time','downscale_time','request_time','model_time','accuracy','size'
+'image_name','total_time','downscale_time','request_time','model_time','accuracy','size'
 ```

 `total_time` = Turnaround time for the whole system